mdiwing/GitWorkshopPractice/README.md

 to avoid :)

 We collect the stories into [travelguide.md](travelguide.md) file.
-An easier method is to just collect them as separate files from participants, into this git repository.
+An easier method is to just collect them as separate files from participants i.e. yourName_travelguide.md into this git repository.

 # Prerequisites